An interpreted programming language written in Go.

 This example replaces consecutive strings of spaces with a single space.

-is used to mark a replacement.
+Format inserts values into the string s. {} is used to mark a replacement.
 Replacements are done

-in order by args
+in order by args.

 import "string"